-12.11.
-Anyone finding any paddlers' or supporters' lost property along the course of the Race should hand it in at the Wokingham Waterside Centre or to an official at Westminster or the Stage Classes finish at Barn Elms.
+11.11.
+Anyone finding any paddlers' or supporters' lost property along the course of the Race should hand it in at the Wokingham Waterside Centre or to an official at Westminster.
 Enquiries regarding lost property should be made to Race Control.